andrew/ultimate-awesome/README.md

 - [awesome-github-alternatives](https://github.com/ianchanning/awesome-github-alternatives) - Love 'em or leave 'em.
 - [awesome-vjing](https://github.com/LimeLimeW/awesome-vjing) - Awesome list for vjing/visuals-related resources.
 - [awesome-redwood](https://github.com/redwoodjs/awesome-redwood) - A community-driven collection of Redwood related plugins, config, themes, build scripts, tutorials, podcasts, and more.
+- [awesome-llm-reasoning-openai-o1-survey](https://github.com/wjn1996/awesome-llm-reasoning-openai-o1-survey) - The related works and background techniques about Openai o1.
 - [awesome-ideation-tools](https://github.com/zazaalaza/awesome-ideation-tools) - Problem solving and idea generation tools.
+- [awesome-optimal-transport](https://github.com/kilianFatras/awesome-optimal-transport) - A list of awesome papers and cool resources on optimal transport and its applications in general!
+As you will notice, this list is currently mostly focused on optimal transport for machine learning topics.
 - [awesome-bundle-size](https://github.com/kristerkari/awesome-bundle-size) - 📝 An awesome list of tools and techniques to make your web bundle size smaller and your web apps load faster.
 - [awesome-seed-rs](https://github.com/seed-rs/awesome-seed-rs) - A curated list of awesome things related to Seed.
 - [awesome-all](https://github.com/bradoyler/awesome-all) - A curated list of awesome lists of awesome frameworks, libraries and software.